AmineGoumhand1/MyBlogs/src/content/posts/process-hollowing.md

     dwBuffer += dwDelta;
     ```

- Adjust the value by the relocation delta.
+ After reading that value, we should adjust it by the relocation delta.
 The value read from memory is updated by adding `dwDelta` to correct the address.

 11. **Write the Adjusted Value Back**